Mormons: Culture and practices

 Mormons adhere to the Word of Wisdom, a health law or code that is interpreted as prohibiting the consumption of tobacco, alcohol, coffee and tea, while encouraging the use of herbs, grains, fruits, and a moderate consumption of meat.
 The Word of Wisdom is also understood to forbid other harmful and addictive substances and practices, such as the use of illegal drugs and abuse of prescription drugs.
 Mormons are encouraged to keep a year's supplies, including food and financial reserves.
 Mormons also oppose behaviors such as viewing pornography and gambling.

 The concept of a united family that lives and progresses forever is at the core of Latter-day Saint doctrine, and Mormons place a high importance on family life.
 Many Mormons hold weekly Family Home Evenings, in which an evening is set aside for family bonding, study, prayer, and other activities they consider to be wholesome.
 Latter-day Saint fathers who hold the priesthood typically name and bless their children shortly after birth to formally give the child a name.
 Mormon parents hope and pray that their children will gain testimonies of the "gospel" so they can grow up and marry in temples.

-Mormons have a strict law of chastity, requiring abstention from sexual relations outside opposite-sex marriage and strict fidelity within marriage.
+Mormons are encouraged to adhere to the law of chastity, requiring abstention from sexual relations outside opposite-sex marriage and strict fidelity within marriage.
 All sexual activity (heterosexual and homosexual) outside marriage is considered a grave sin, with marriage recognized as only between a man and a woman.
 Same-sex marriages are not performed or supported by the LDS Church.
 Church members are encouraged to marry and have children, and Latter-day Saint families tend to be larger than average.
 Mormons are opposed to abortion, except in some exceptional circumstances, such as when pregnancy is the result of incest or rape or when the life or health of the mother is in serious jeopardy.
 Many practicing adult Mormons wear religious undergarments that remind them of covenants and encourage them to dress modestly.
 Latter-day Saints are counseled not to partake in any form of media that is obscene or pornographic in any way, including media that depicts graphic representations of sex or violence.
-Tattoos and body piercings are also discouraged, with the exception of a single pair of earrings for LDS women.
+Tattoos and body piercings are generally discouraged.

-LGBT Mormons remain in good standing in the church if they abstain from homosexual relations and obey the law of chastity.
+LGBTQ Mormons remain in good standing in the church if they abstain from homosexual relations and obey the law of chastity.
 While there are no official numbers, LDS Family Services estimates that, on average, four or five members per LDS ward experience same-sex attraction.
 Gary Watts, former president of Family Fellowship, estimates that only 10 percent of homosexuals stay in the church.
 Many of these individuals have come forward through different support groups or websites discussing their homosexual attractions and concurrent church membership.